-The best employees are those who do more than just show up and punch the clock.
-They’re engaged with their work, invested in the success of the company, and driven to advance within their field—but such employees don’t just appear from thin air.
+The kind of employees you want are engaged with their work, invested in the success of the company, and driven to advance within their field—but such employees don’t just appear from thin air.
 They’re created and molded through employee development by the organizations that employ them.

-Here, we’ll showcase why investing in career development is a prudent business move and share 7 employee development ideas you can use to breed engaged, high performing employees.
+Here, we’ll showcase why investing in career development is a prudent business move and share 9 employee development ideas you can use to breed engaged, high-performing employees.

 Why Invest in Employee Career Development?